The Pollard Hotel in Haunted Montana

 One of the most common reports from the Pollard center on a spectral woman who is often seen wandering the hallways.
 She is usually reported to be wearing a yellow dress, and people who claim to have seen her also report being able to smell the lingering scent of her perfume.

-Related Haunted Stories: The Plains Hotel
+Related Haunted Stories: Coach Stop Inn

 The Prankster and the Ghost Monkey